 The purpose of this section is to provide a road map on how the mitigation actions identified in this plan will be prioritized, implemented, and administered in the Purchase Region.

-All jurisdictions will adopt the JPHM Plan by January 2018.
-Each county in the PADD has equal ability to enforce and implement mitigation strategies.
+All jurisdictions will adopt the JPHM Plan by November 2023.
+Each county and city in the PADD have equal ability to enforce and implement mitigation strategies.
 The smaller Cities in the Purchase Region, depend greatly upon the county government, and the PADD for support and combine resources to perform projects that improve the quality of life for residents, including mitigation projects and activities.